New-look Lakers renew rivalry with Warriors

 “I think it’s a huge shot in the arm for the Western Conference,” he said of the Suns’ addition of Durant, “but make no mistake about it, we don’t fear anyone.”

-That would include the Warriors, the defending champs who brought back a key contributor to their 2022 title run when they reacquired Gary Payton II from the Portland Trail Blazers in a four-team deal that saw Golden State send James Wiseman to the Detroit Pistons.
+That would include the Warriors, the defending champs who thought they brought back a key contributor to their 2022 title run when they traded for Gary Payton II from the Portland Trail Blazers in a four-team deal that saw Golden State send James Wiseman to the Detroit Pistons.

+The trade is pending, however.
+News broke Friday that Payton failed the physical, with The Athletic reporting the Warriors were unaware of a core muscle injury.
+The Warriors have the right to void the trade and have until Sunday afternoon to do so.

 Payton left the Warriors in the offseason for a more lucrative offer from the Trail Blazers.
 But after having core-muscle surgery and missing the first 35 games of the season, then averaging just 4.1 in 15 games, Portland was willing to cash him in for five second-round picks and Atlanta Hawks export Kevin Knox.

-“I’m excited about this move,” Warriors defensive leader Draymond Green said of the Payton acquisition.
+“I’m excited about this move,” Warriors defensive leader Draymond Green said of the Payton acquisition, before the trade was left up in the air.
 “We’ve really struggled on the defensive end, and bringing GP back, we all know what GP is capable of on the defensive end.
 Can plug GP right in, and he knows the system like the back of his hand.”

 Klay Thompson and Jordan Poole have led the way in the injury absence of Stephen Curry.
 Thompson had 12 3-pointers in a 42-point explosion in Golden State’s most recent home contest, a 141-114 win over Oklahoma City, and Poole had 38 in the Warriors’ last outing, a 125-112 loss at Portland on Wednesday night.